December 27 – January 2

 It’s the early 90s, and the newly independent Georgia is facing war on the Black Sea coast and a plague of vigilante justice.
 But for Eka and Natia, inseparable 14-year-old friends, life just unfolds...

-Prepared by the late Raul Ruiz from a screenplay by Carlos Saboga, Lines of Wellington was completed by Valeria Sarmiento—Ruiz’s longtime editor as well as his widow—who has created a revealing portrait of life during what has been called one of the first examples of “total war.”
+Prepared by Ruiz from a screenplay by Carlos Saboga (Mysteries of Lisbon), Lines of Wellington was completed by Sarmiento—Ruiz’s longtime editor as well as his widow—who has created a revealing portrait of life during the Peninsular War.
+An NYFF50 Selection.

 Set on the French Riviera in the summer of 1915, Gilles Bourdos’ lushly atmospheric drama tells the story of celebrated impressionist painter Pierre-Auguste Renoir, and the passing of the torch from a great painter to his son Jean, the great filmmaker of such classics as Grand Illusion and Rules of the Game.